octalventures/fixmephone/README.md

 This tutorial will tell you how to use Eclipse to view, edit, and build Fix Me Phone.

+#### Android Studio:

+1. We recently changed the project to Android Studio type, the below steps can still work though.
+2. Building with android studio should be quite simple, simply open the build menu and build the app there.
+3. If you have the SDK but not Android Studio, the gradle files should provide a relatively simple build
+4. We've added this to a CI, builds are automatically done from source there as well.

 ##### Prerequisites:

 1. Java SE Development Kit installed